 I was pretty sure I wanted to be a Diaconal Minister like the Family Minister in my congregation.
 She helped me organize an evening with other diaconal folks in our presbytery.
 That gave me the confidence to enter a Discernment process.

-Anyone considering Diaconal Ministry, or considering entering into one of the two schools (click here for Diaconal Education information) with programs leading to Diaconal Ministry are advised to become informed about the Discernment and Candidacy process.
-Visit the United Church website (see below) or contact your Conference Personnel Minister.
+Anyone considering Diaconal Ministry, or considering entering into one of the two schools (see Diaconal Education for more info) with programs leading to Diaconal Ministry are advised to become informed about Candidacy Pathway.

 If you feel you are ready to meet with a Candidacy Board or have further questions, please contact the Office of Vocation Minister for your Region (link to UCC website available soon).

 Tif McNaughton (left) and Kelly Warner, when they were students at the Centre for Christian Studies.